 Treatment of Scarlet fever

-Antibiotics are used to kill the bacteria that causes the throat infection.
+Antibiotics are used to kill the bacteria that cause the throat infection.
 This is crucial to prevent rheumatic fever, a serious complication of strep throat and scarlet fever.

 With proper antibiotic treatment, the symptoms of scarlet fever should get better quickly.
-However, the rash can last for up to 2 - 3 weeks before it fully goes away.
+However, the rash can last for up to 2 to 3 weeks before it fully goes away.

 Complications are rare with the right treatment, but can include:

 - Liver damage

 - Swelling around the brain and spinal cord (meningitis)

 When to Contact a Health Professional